fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 3x [Building Material](#building-material)

 An alternate [bed](#bed) that takes up less footprint, not that you really care.
-You'll find these all over the mining Facilities, and now you can have your own.
+You'll find these all over the mining Facilities &ndash; and keep in mind that you *can* use them when you find them &ndash; and now you can have your own.
 Yay?

 {% endaethusitem %}
 {% aethusitem 'Bypass Mole' %}